redionxhepa/A-large-scale-analysis-of-images-on-4chan-using-face-recognition/README.md

 ```
 python saveEncodingsNPY.py --ndjsonFiles --npyFile --txtFile
 ```
-In the ndjsonFiles option one should the list of the paths of the ndjson file in a comma seperated fashion.
-The npyFile option is the folder where the .npy file is stored and the txtFile option is the folder where the paths of the images are stored.
+In the --ndjsonFiles option one should the list of the paths of the ndjson file in a comma seperated fashion.
+The --npyFile option is the folder where the .npy file is stored and the --txtFile option is the folder where the paths of the images are stored.

 An example case would be the following :
 ```